josue-quero/Flixster/README.md

 ## Notes

-The main challeng with this one was the need to have a deeper understanding of the Recycler View and Layouts in order to develop a more pleasing user experience, mostly in the visual aspect.
-For example, I used a LinearLayout to display each movie in homogeneous way.
+The main challenge with this one was the need to have a deeper understanding of the Recycler View and Layouts in order to develop a more pleasant user experience, mostly in the visual aspect.
+For example, I used a LinearLayout inside a RelativeLayout to display each movie in a homogeneous way.
+Furthermore, the API implementation for the YouTube videos represented a great opportunity to learn how to handle videos and thus, get a deeper understanding on how to make GET requests.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
+- [YouTube Android Player API](https://developers.google.com/youtube/android/player/) - YouTube Android Player API

 ## License